rk68/holistic-agent-observability/README.md

 - Ollama model errors: ensure models are pulled locally (e.g., `ollama pull qwen3:4b`).
 - Port conflicts: change ports with `glass-agent up --port 8001 --ui-port 5174`.
 - No carbon on first run: ensure you run an agent call (or sidecar exists) so the backend can join per-trace emissions.
-- Langfuse auth: set env vars or use mocked/synthetic traces.
 - Langfuse auth: set env vars (host and API keys) and verify connectivity.

 ## FAQs